1982 Formula One World Championship: Calendar

-The Australian Grand Prix was a reserve race to be held in Ravenhall on the outskirts of Melbourne, with a date of 3 October.
+The Australian Grand Prix was a reserve, with a date of 3 October.

 Calendar changes

 The Argentine Grand Prix was scheduled to take place on 7 March, but was cancelled due to lack of sponsors, as several pulled out due to uncertainty following the drivers' strike in the opening race.
 The Grand Prix was also cancelled due to political unrest in Argentina.

 The Spanish Grand Prix was omitted from the calendar for several reasons.
 The Circuito del Jarama, where the race had been held the previous year, was unpopular with the drivers.
 In addition, the organisers had failed to pay their fees for 1981.
 Although the race was re-instated for 27 June after the organisers had paid off their debts to the Formula One Constructors' Association (FOCA), protests from the teams over the dangerous nature, the very narrow track, and outdated facilities of the Jarama venue led to the race being cancelled.

-Two new races were added to the calendar compared to 1981: the Detroit Grand Prix and the Swiss Grand Prix, the latter to be held at Dijon-Prenois in France since motor racing has been outlawed in Switzerland since the 1955 Le Mans disaster.
+Two new races were added to the calendar compared to 1981: the Detroit Grand Prix and the Swiss Grand Prix, the latter to be held at Circuit de Dijon-Prenois in France since motor racing has been outlawed in Switzerland since the 1955 Le Mans disaster.
 (Note: In 2015, Switzerland partially lifted the ban on motor racing, but just for fully electric vehicles, such as Formula E.) The addition of Detroit meant that the United States hosted three Grands Prix, the only time one country had more than two races in one season until 2020, when Italy also hosted three Grands Prix.